PHJArea217/nginx-clock/README.md

 * [Paris Observatory/SYRTE Web Clock](https://syrte.obspm.fr/cgi-bin/heure_op_js)
 * [NRC Web Clock](https://www.nrc-cnrc.gc.ca/eng/services/time/web_clock.html)

+The clock displays time in local time and Coordinated Universal Time \(UTC).
+Support for other time zones and daylight saving time is planned.

+A live version of this web clock is available at https://webclock.peterjin.org.
+See [this document](online-demo.md) for more information.

 # License \(2-clause BSD)

+Copyright 2018 Peter H. Jin
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: